-The projects is available at: Infrared Burglar Alarm
+The project is available at Infrared Burglar Alarm

-The projects is available at: IR Music Transmitter and Receiver
+The project is available at IR Music Transmitter and Receiver

-There are various applications of IR sensors such as TV remote controllers, burglar alarms and object counters.
-Here we have used IR sensors (infrared LEDs) to make an object-detection circuit and also a proximity sensor for path-tracking robots.
+There are various applications of IR sensors such as TV remote controllers, burglar alarms, and object counters.
+Here we have used infrared LEDs to make an object-detection circuit and also a proximity sensor for path-tracking robots.

-The projects is available at: Playing With IR Sensors
+The project is available at Playing With IR Sensors

-This project demonstrates a wireless security system in which four pyroelectric infrared (PIR) motion sensors are placed in four sides – front, back, left and right—of the area to be covered.
+This project demonstrates a wireless security system in which four pyroelectric infrared (PIR) motion sensors are placed on four sides – front, back, left, and right of the area to be covered.
 It detects motion from any side and turns on the audio-visual alarm.
 It also displays the side where the motion (intruder) is detected.

-The projects is available at: Wireless Security System Using PIR Sensors
+The project is available at Wireless Security System

 Here we have used IR sensors to make an object detection circuit and a proximity sensor for path-tracking robots.

-This article was first published on 30 October 2017 and was updated on 3 November 2020.
+This article was first published on 30 October 2017 and recently updated on August 2023.